About

 I study how pathogens evolve and spread to help us understand how to better control and prevent infectious diseases.
 I also study how surveillance approaches, such as genomics and wastewater, can help us better quantify disease prevalence.

-I am currently a postdoctoral fellow working with Dr. Yonatan Grad in the Department of Immunology and Infectious Diseases at the Harvard T. H. Chan School of Public Health.
-I am also affiliated with the Center for Communicable Disease Dynamics.
-I study how Neisseria gonorrhoeae, the sexually-transmitted infection gonorrhea can cause reinfections in the same individuals, by varying its surface proteins to escape recognition by the host’s adaptive immune system.
+Previously, I was a postdoctoral fellow working with Dr. Yonatan Grad in the Department of Immunology and Infectious Diseases at the Harvard T. H. Chan School of Public Health.
+I was also affiliated with the Center for Communicable Disease Dynamics.
+I studied how Neisseria gonorrhoeae, the bacterium causing the sexually-transmitted infection gonorrhea, undergoes variation of its surface antigens to evade recognition by human adaptive immune system while maintaining functionality for binding to human cells.
 I also assessed equitability of wastewater sampling for surveillance of infectious diseases.
-My work combines whole genome sequencing, analysis of genomic data, and mathematical modeling of infectious diseases.
+My work combined whole genome sequencing, analysis of genomic data, and mathematical modeling of infectious diseases.

 I completed my PhD with Dr. Oskar Hallatschek at UC Berkeley, where I studied how spatial structure affects the way that microbes evolve.
 In particular, I developed a new microscopy method to study genetic drift in microbial colonies.
 I also developed a statistical inference method that uses longitudinal genomics data to infer how much randomness there was in SARS-CoV-2 transmission.
 I used a combination of microbiology experiments, microscopy, statistical inference, and population genetics modeling in my PhD work.